EyalSchiff/FPGA_Excellarator/README.md

 ## 🏎️ Handshake Optimization & Evolution Timeline

-The primary objective of this project was to systematically profile and eliminate execution stalls (dead cycles) during command issue, metadata setup, and memory writing phases between the software driver layer (C) and the hardware state machines (RTL).
+To lower the cycle count below our target, we systematically re-engineered the communication protocol (handshake) and state machines between the software driver layer (C) and the hardware state machines (RTL).
+Here is the breakdown of what was achieved at each developmental stage:

-### Phase 1: Baseline Architecture (Output-Stationary)
+### Step 1: The Baseline Hardware Architecture (Output-Stationary Loop)
-In the initial baseline implementation, the hardware followed an *Output-Stationary* loop dataflow.
+In the first accelerated iteration, the hardware followed a restrictive *Output-Stationary* loop dataflow.
 The software driver launched operations sequentially, computing only two output columns per hardware invocation (Block A and Block B).

+* **What we did:** We implemented basic control registers to offload core math functions.
-- **The Bottleneck:** The CPU spent hundreds of cycles polling the `XLR_DONE_RI` register, forcing redundant input vector loads from XMEM for every pair of output elements, severely starving the computation pipeline.
+* **The Bottleneck:** The processor had to stay trapped in a heavy `while(!HOST_REG(XLR_DONE_RI))` polling loop, reloading the input vector from XMEM over and over for every single pair of output elements, wasting thousands of cycles on bus overhead.

 ![Baseline Waveform Timeline - 8337 Cycles](pictures/cycles_for_operation.png)

-### Phase 2: Broadcast-MAC Refactoring (Input-Stationary)
+### Step 2: Re-Architecting to a Broadcast-MAC Array (Input-Stationary)
-We completely re-architected the execution model into an *Input-Stationary / Broadcast-MAC Array* to prioritize data reuse.
+We completely re-architected the execution model into an *Input-Stationary / Broadcast-MAC Array* to prioritize extreme data reuse.

-- **HW Realignment:** Implemented a physical array of 32 parallel signed 32-bit accumulators (`acc`).
-- **Data Reuse:** The C driver fetches and locks the input feature vector into internal hardware registers *once* during a unified `LIN_SETUP` phase.
+* **What we did in Software (C):** Modified the driver to load and lock the input feature vector into internal hardware registers *once* during a unified `LIN_SETUP` phase.
+We also transposed the weight matrix layout into an *Input-Major* scheme.
-- **Weight Streaming:** In the `STREAM_W` state, the hardware broadcasts a single input activation to all 32 accumulators while streaming a packed row of weights across a wide 256-bit memory transaction every cycle.
+* **What we did in Hardware (RTL):** Formed a physical array of 32 parallel signed 32-bit accumulators (`acc`).
+In the newly introduced `STREAM_W` state, the hardware broadcasted a single input activation to all 32 accumulators simultaneously while streaming a continuous row of packed weights across a wide 256-bit memory transaction every cycle.

 ![Broadcast-MAC Phase 2 Waveform](pictures/cycles_for_op_2.png)

-### Phase 3: Fixed 32-Byte Stride Version (Final Success)
+### Step 3: Padded Fixed 32-Byte Stride Integration (The Final Leap to 4,029 Cycles)
-While Phase 2 mitigated memory bandwidth constraints, layers with asymmetric dimensions (e.g., $FC1$ with an output dimension of 27) introduced dynamic control bubbles and simulator unknown bits (`X` values in Xcelium) due to unaligned memory packages.
+While Phase 2 significantly mitigated memory bandwidth constraints, layers with asymmetric dimensions (e.g., $FC1$ with an output dimension of 27) introduced dynamic control bubbles and simulator unknown bits (`X` values in Xcelium) due to unaligned memory streams.

-- **The Vision:** We decoupled the FSM memory requests from the dynamic layer boundaries, binding both hardware streams and software buffers to a fixed, rigid **32-byte physical memory stride (`DIM_MAX_SIZE`)**.
-- **Software Buffer Padding:** The C driver utilizes high-speed `memset` blocks to completely initialize and pad the transposed weight matrix (`lin_w_trn_t`) and biases (`lin_b_padded`) to 32-byte boundaries in XMEM, preventing uninitialized memory leaks.
+* **What we did in Software (C):** Integrated high-speed `memset` blocks to completely clean and pad the transposed weight matrix (`lin_w_trn_t`) and biases (`lin_b_padded`) to static 32-byte boundaries in XMEM, preventing uninitialized memory leaks.
-- **Hardware Masking:** The RTL streams strict 32-byte chunks continuously, using the dynamic bounds (`lin_arr_out_dim`) solely as a mask during accumulation and activation write-back.
+* **What we did in Hardware (RTL):** We decoupled the FSM memory requests from dynamic layer boundaries.
+The RTL was refactored to stream strict 32-byte chunks continuously (`mem_size_bytes = DIM_MAX_SIZE`), using the dynamic bounds (`lin_arr_out_dim`) solely as a mask during accumulation and activation write-back.

 This modification fully saturated the 32-byte memory bus, eliminated protocol bubbles, and successfully brought down the end-to-end execution latency to **4,029 cycles**.